 - Do not overexpose the shot – it is easy to do this when you do not adjust your exposure time depending on how the aurora displays.

 - Do not stick to one shutter speed – adjust shutter speed according to intensity and movement of light – there is no single setting for your shutter speed.
-It can vary from 0.5 to 30 seconds, depending on the intensity and speed of the display in order to capture the details of the Aurora rather than a smeared blob of light
+Maximum exposure time can vary from 0.5 to 30 seconds, depending on the intensity and speed of the display in order to capture the details of the Aurora rather than a smeared blob of light

 - Avoid areas with light pollution and hazy skies – dark areas with clear skies are a must because the effect of the aurora and the faint red and purple colours can be lost when there is light pollution and clouds can hinder your view of the aurora.